 Wash and pat the chicken dry.
 Place in a 8x8-inch glass baking dish.

 For the rub, mix lemon-pepper seasoning, garlic powder, ground thyme, and sea salt in a small bowl.
 Rub spice mixture over the outside and under the skin of the chicken.
 Stuff the cavity with the lemon, bay leaves, sage, and the tops of the celery stalks.
 Drizzle the olive oil over the top of the chicken.
 Place the vegetables in the bottom of the glass baking dish.
 Place in the oven and reduce the heat to 400 degrees.
 Bake for an hour and a half, basting the juices from the chicken halfway through the baking time.
+I baked the chicken in the morning and gave my dad the drumsticks along with some roasted vegetables from the night before for his lunch.

 For dinner, I sliced the chicken breast and served it with a turnip au gratin and Southern layered salad.
 Then for lunch today, my mom and I made chicken quesadillas.
 We served with it a pea guacamole.
 For more creative ways to use your roasted chicken, check out my upside down chicken potpie and southern Zuppa recipes in my cookbook.